My sad life in London

 We belong to the Ocean

-Here an example of low tide in Devon
+Here’s an example of low tide in Devon.

-If you love boats you can have also an experience renting one of the traditional narrowboats and cruise along the River Avon and Kenneth canal around Bath in Somerset for example … but be ready to know a few rules to go through the old and tiring locks.
+If you love boats, you can also have an experience renting one of the traditional narrowboats and cruising along the River Avon and Kenneth canal around Bath in Somerset, for example … but be ready to know a few rules to go through the old and tiring locks.

 England is really a beautiful country and I will always promote a visit to discover its traditions, flowers and shade of greens.